muti1967/muti1967.github.io/README.md

 # Original Site
-This site started off as a portfolio site and is now being hosted on my own raspberry pi!
+This site started off as a my very first  portfolio website and is now being hosted on my own raspberry pi server!
-Feel free to check out the new updated site at mutishuman.com V 1.4
+Feel free to check out the new updated site at www.mutishuman.com This project will remain active to reroute users to the offical site.
-Will sunset this page by next month!